Welcome to today's edition of the Rush 24-7 podcast.

 Now, I know that one of the problems that Newt has is he doesn't think he can combat it.

-Romney is outspending Gingrich in Florida, 15 million to 3 million.
+Romney is outspending Gingrich in Florida, $15 million to $3 million.

-He doesn't have a microphone every day, and I do, but I don't use it to deal with the critics.
+But I don't use it to deal with the critics.

 I ignore them.

-What was it about that that had people standing up and cheering?
+I've often, you know, Newt, and that one Williams episode, what was it about that that had people standing up and cheering?

 It was conservatism.

-I've long maintained that whoever can articulate conservatism the most consistently, the most confidently, and the happiest, is going to win this thing.
+I've long maintained that whoever can articulate conservatism the most consistently, the most confidently, and the happiest is going to win this thing.

-Again, that pretty much could overcome any of the negatives.
+And that pretty much could overcome any of the negatives.

-I'm not I'm not in that business.
+I'm not in that business.

-Now, I I don't know if that is a ploy for sympathy or what, but what in the world do either of these two guys think is going to happen when any either one of them ends up facing Obama?
+Now, I don't know if that is a ploy for sympathy or what, but what in the world do either of these two guys think is going to happen when either one of them ends up facing Obama?

 I don't care who's telling lies in the Republican campaign.